IDE Differences Between Xbox 360 and Windows Development

 Use the project context menu to perform common project-related tasks, such as building, deploying or viewing the project properties.
 The following menu items are not available when developing Xbox 360 projects.

 - The Add Web Reference menu item.

 - The Add Windows Form menu item.

 This menu can be opened by right-clicking the project item within Solution Explorer or clicking Project.

 The Publish item is hidden.
 You should use the Deploy item instead.
 For more information on deployment, see Deploying an Xbox 360 Game.

 The Data menu is hidden because data sources and data source management are not supported on the Xbox 360 platform.

 Project properties are grouped into pages in the Project Designer.
 You can access the Project Designer in the Project menu by clicking Properties, or by double-clicking the Properties item in Solution Explorer.
 The Project Designer property pages are located in the same middle pane used by the code editor.

-- The Debug page has been modified for Xbox 360 game projects.
-The Start Action and Enable Debuggers options have been disabled.
-The Working Directory, Use Remote Machine, and Enable the Visual Studio hosting process controls have also been disabled.
+- The Debug page has been modified for Xbox 360 projects.
+The Working Directory and Enable the Visual Studio hosting process controls have been disabled.
 Please note that the ... button, associated with the Working Directory option, is still enabled.
-However, any input entered with this control is still ignored by the project and XNA Game Studio.
+However, any input entered with this control is still ignored by the project and XNA Game Studio Express.

 - The Settings project property page allows you to add a settings file to your Xbox 360 project.
-However, note that the settings file is not supported for Xbox 360 projects.
+However, inote that the settings file is not supported for Xbox 360 projects.